-Documentation for the final stage of the Project's ESIA was submitted to the Czech Ministry of Environment in December 2022.
+History of the ESIA process includes: documentation for the final stage of the Project's ESIA was submitted to the Czech Ministry of Environment in December 2022.
 In June 2023, the Ministry of Environment received comments from 14 relevant authorities, all but one of which approved the relevant studies, signaling a positive perception of the Project by regulators.
 The Ministry returned the ESIA to the Company to address comments related to noise abatement from the authority that had yet to approve the ESIA.

 While the Chvaletice Project's anticipated noise levels are within legislative limits for an industrial project, as neighbouring operations adjacent to the Project site have existing noise emissions, the cumulative effect marginally exceeded permitted noise levels at the measurement points, located at the closest residential areas.
 The revision of the noise study within the ESIA also required the Company to consider new noise legislation related to traffic noise which came into force in July 2023 after the ESIA's original submission in December 2022.
 The necessary work to address the comments related to noise was completed and the revised ESIA was submitted in October 2023.
-The Company received a positive decision on the revised ESIA on March 27, 2024.

 Following approval of the ESIA, a Land Planning Permit is required to be submitted.
-The documentation for this application is substantially complete and is expected to be submitted in the second quarter of calendar 2024.
+The documentation for this application is substantially complete and is expected to be submitted in the third quarter of calendar 2024.
 The Land Planning Permit approval timeline is typically three months once submitted, resulting in an anticipated approval in the fourth calendar quarter of 2024.
 The Construction Permit documentation is a deliverable of the FEED phase of the EPCM work with an expected permit approval timeline of approximately three months post submission, resulting in an anticipated approval in calendar 2025, subject to securing sufficient funds for the completion of FEED Phase 1.